OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 #### Hashing

 - Use a strong hash algorithm.
-    - In .NET (both Framework and Core) the strongest hashing algorithm for general hashing requirements is [System.Security.Cryptography.SHA512](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.sha512).
+    - In .NET (both Framework and Core), the strongest hashing algorithm for general hashing requirements is [System.Security.Cryptography.SHA512](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.sha512).
-    - In the .NET framework the strongest algorithm for password hashing is PBKDF2, implemented as [System.Security.Cryptography.Rfc2898DeriveBytes](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.rfc2898derivebytes).
+    - In .NET Framework 4.6 and earlier, the strongest algorithm for password hashing is PBKDF2, implemented as [System.Security.Cryptography.Rfc2898DeriveBytes](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.rfc2898derivebytes).
-    - In .NET Core the strongest algorithm for password hashing is PBKDF2, implemented as [Microsoft.AspNetCore.Cryptography.KeyDerivation.Pbkdf2](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/consumer-apis/password-hashing) which has several significant advantages over `Rfc2898DeriveBytes`.
+    - In .NET Framework 4.6.1 and later and .NET Core, the strongest algorithm for password hashing is PBKDF2, implemented as [Microsoft.AspNetCore.Cryptography.KeyDerivation.Pbkdf2](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/consumer-apis/password-hashing) which has several significant advantages over `Rfc2898DeriveBytes`.
     - When using a hashing function to hash non-unique inputs such as passwords, use a salt value added to the original value before hashing.

 ### General